edina/nbexchange/README.md

 There are the following assumptions:

 - You have an API for authenticating users who connect to the exchange (possibly Jupyterhub, but not always)
+  - In our service, we use a JSON Web Token for this
 - Usernames will be unique across the whole system
 - Internal storage is in two parts:
   - An sql database for metadata, and